PrevailUgah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task9-script that prints the result of POWER divided by DIVIDE, followed by a new line.
 Task10-script that displays the result of BREATH to the power LOVE Task11-script that converts a number from base 2 to base 10.
+Task12-script that prints all possible combinations of two letters, except oo.